Feastio

 An inside look at a lab-grown strawberry

-Destroyer is Oishii's first retail partner in Los Angeles, so they're pricey at $5 a piece; however, the hope is that price will continue to decrease as the technology improves.
+Destroyer is Oishii's first retail partner in Los Angeles, so the products are pricey at $5 a piece; however, the hope is that the price will continue to decrease as the technology improves.

 Destroyer restaurant in Culver City, California